cryptopunksnotdead/cryptopunks/synthpunks/README.md

 has put together an open-source blockchain service ( - see [**stephancill/synthetic-punks**](https://github.com/stephancill/synthetic-punks) - )
 to generate for free¹ 24×24 punk pixel heads for every ethereum address (account).

-¹: and optionally clain / mint a (non-fungible) token for a 0.02 ether fee.
+¹: and optionally claim / mint a (non-fungible) token for a 0.02 ether fee.

 The F.A.Q. reads: